Frederic-LM/Sort-Me-Down/README.md

 ## 🌟 Overview

 SortMeDown automatically organizes your movies, TV shows, and anime into a clean, structured library.
-It fetches metadata from OMDb and AniList to correctly identify and rename your files, then moves them to your specified library directories with intelligent conflict resolution.
+It fetches metadata from OMDb , AniList, TMDB or TVDB to correctly identify and rename your files, then moves them to your specified library directories with intelligent conflict resolution.

 ## ✨ Key Features